Readme-Workflows/recent-activity/.github/CONTRIBUTING.md

 ## General Support

 Please read the [SUPPORT.md file][support] for how to get support with Recent Activity.
 Do not use issues to ask questions.
 Issues are reserved for Bug reports and Feature requests.
-Any issue for asking question will be closed or (more likely) changed into a [Discussion].
+Any issue for asking question will be changed into a [Discussion].

 ## Using the Issue tracker